elightup/auto-listings/readme.txt

 6. Auto Listings settings pages

 == Changelog ==

+= 2.6.7 - 2024-03-15 =
+- Add zoom effect for slider image
+- Fix search form not working on mobile

 = 2.6.6 - 2024-01-29 =
 - Fix XSS vulnerability in the search form